 We are not offering the notes in any state or jurisdiction where the offer is not permitted.
-Dealers will deliver a prospectus supplement and prospectus when acting as underwriters of the Class A Notes and with respect to their unsold allotments or subscriptions.
-In addition, all dealers selling the Class A Notes will deliver a prospectus supplement and prospectus until 90 days after the date of this prospectus.
+Dealers will deliver a prospectus supplement and prospectus when acting as underwriters of the offered notes and with respect to their unsold allotments or subscriptions.
+In addition, all dealers selling the offered notes will deliver a prospectus supplement and prospectus until 90 days after the date of this prospectus.